12-Year-Old David Taylor Is Released From Hospital, As He And His Dad Confront Tremendous Loss Following Car Crash That Killed His Mom, Brother

 CHICAGO (CBS) — David Taylor, 12, left of the University of Chicago’s Comer Children’s Hospital on Monday – wearing a cast and hobbling, but alive.

-He had been there nearly a month after being injured – and losing his mom and baby brother – when their vehicle was hit by someone driving a stolen car.READ MORE: Chicago Weather: Downpours And Storms To The South; Flash Flood Warning For Parts Of LaSalle, Grundy Counties
+He had been there nearly a month after being injured – and losing his mom and baby brother – when their vehicle was hit by someone driving a stolen car.READ MORE: Child Tax Credit: When Is Your First Monthly Check Coming?

 CBS 2’s Jermont Terry was there as David and his dad faced life with half their family gone.